peterchinman/rhyme-and-meter/README.md

 ###  `Rhyme_and_Meter::get_end_rhyme_distance()`

 Compares the end rhymes of two lines and returns the "rhyme distance".
-Currently, this looks at the shortest rhyming-part from between the last word of the two lines.
+Currently, this takes as its comparison unit the at the shortest rhyming-part from between the last word of the two lines.

-Scoring:
+Scoring, roughly:

     0     => perfect rhyme!
-    1-5   => pretty dang close, only vowel sound different!
+    1-5   => pretty dang close!
-    6-10  => pretty close, consonant differences
+    6-10  => close!
-    11-20 => further consonant differences
+    11-20 => further!
-    20+   => noisy, hard to use for information
+    20+   => noisy!

+(Note / TODO: these number guides probably need to be updated now.)

 ### `levenshtein_distance()`